codex-semantics-library/codex-semantics-library.github.io/papers/2025-pldi-relational-abstractions-labeled-uf.md

 variables, the soundness of operations places strong requirements on the relations that can be used.
 We show that these relations **must correspond to injective functions** between equivalence classes.
-This allows to discover many suitable example of relations, such as:
+This allows to discover many suitable examples of relations, such as:

 - Constant offset: relations of the form $$y = x + b$$ for some constant $$b$$
 - Two Value per Equality (TVPE): $$ax + by + c = 0$$, with $$a,b,c \in \mathbb Z^3$$, $$\mathbb Q^3$$ or $$\mathbb R^3$$